Everything Facebook announced at F8 2019

 Artificial intelligence (AI) is increasingly becoming the cornerstone of just about every modern industry, and Facebook has been at the forefront of many cutting-edge developments over the past few years.

-With that in mind, Facebook used F8 2019 to announce a new machine learning experimentation tool called Ax, which helps AI developers experiment with adjusting things like learning rates and dropouts, to see which approaches produce the most effective AI models.
+With that in mind, Facebook used F8 2019 to announce a new machine learning experimentation tool called Ax, which helps AI developers experiment with adjusting things like learning rates and dropouts to see which approaches produce the most effective AI models.

 Ax sits on top of deep learning framework PyTorch, which Facebook uses internally to power AI services such as PyText.
 At F8 2019, Facebook launched PyTorch 1.1 with support for TensorBoard.

-Elsewhere on the AI front, Facebook outlined progresses it had made toward using AI to combat abuse and bias across the platform — including election interference, the spread of misinformation, and hate speech.
+Elsewhere on the AI front, Facebook outlined progresses it has made in using AI to combat abuse and bias across the platform — including fighting election interference, the spread of misinformation, and hate speech.